stellar/stellar-core/docs/integration.md

 Full [Ledger](ledger.md) snapshots are available in both:
 * [history archives](history.md) (checkpoints, every 64 ledgers, updated every 5 minutes)
 * core's SQL database (latest only, updated every ledger)
+  * in the case of captive-core (enabled via the `--in-memory` command line option) the ledger is maintained within the stellar-core process and ledger-state need to be tracked as it changes via "meta" updates.

 ## Ledger State transition information (transactions, etc)